Do you have to be Catholic to receive services, work or volunteer at Catholic Charities?

 What type of services does Catholic Charities offer?

-We offer services in Adoption, Pregnancy Support, Post Adoption, Disabilities, Domestic Abuse, Immigration, Community Homeless Facilities, Charitable Outreach, Advocacy, Financial Education and Enrichment.
+We offer services in Adoption, Pregnancy Support, Post Adoption, Disabilities, Immigration, Community Homeless Facilities, Charitable Outreach, Advocacy, Financial Education and Enrichment.
 Feel free to visit our Services page for more information or if you have additional questions, you can request more information on our Contact page.

 Is the building handicap accessible?